4.1 Designing Assessments with Integrity

 Reflection: One Faculty’s Perspective

-- What is the level of permission for AI Use?
+- What should be the level of permission for AI Use?

 - How does the professor help students learn about the appropriate citation of AI?